wa-gtj/Debian-with-encrypted-RAID1-BTRFS/README.md

 mount /dev/sr0 /target/media/cdrom
 ```

-go back to the installer and continue
+Go back to the installer and continue.

-when prompted, choose to install no window manager.
-Instead, select the ssh-server
+When prompted, choose to install no window manager.
+Instead, select the ssh-server.

-#### Prepare for installation of boot-loader
+## Prepare for installation of boot-loader
+We have renamed the subvolume for the root of the filesystem, but there is still a reference to the old name in some files, which gets written to the bootloader-entry, when the bootloader is updated.
+Not doing this, will prevent the system from booting, until the boot loader entry is edited manually in the busybox.

-edit some files, so that update-initramfs writes the correct subvolume for root-filessystem to the \*.conf-files in /boot/efi/loader/entries
+We can circumvent this, by editing some files.
+After that, update-initramfs writes the correct subvolume for root-filessystem to the \*.conf-files in /boot/efi/loader/entries.

+Go to the Terminal again and run the following commands:

 ```
 sed -i -e 's/@rootfs/@/g' /etc/kernel/cmdline